 How will the Dungeons work?

 Whilst few details have been revealed about The Alton Towers Dungeons, it would seem likely that they will operate in a similar way to The Castle Dungeon at Warwick Castle.
-The Castle Dungeon has an entry fee of £6 and features nine show scenes (having originally opened with eight) and is an experience that lasts around 50 minutes; due to its scope it also has an extra fee of £6.
+The Castle Dungeon has an entry fee of £6 and features nine show scenes (having originally opened with eight) and is an experience that lasts around 50 minutes.

-There has been no confirmation yet as to if an extra fee will be charged at Alton Towers (where the entry fee is already significantly more expensive than Warwick Castle).
-It is also unclear as to how many show scenes will feature, though five of the scenes have already been revealed in the early marketing for The Alton Towers Dungeon.
+The Alton Towers Dungeon will have an additional entry fee of £7.50 (£5 if booked in advance).
+It is currently unclear as to how many show scenes will feature, though five of the scenes have already been revealed in the early marketing for The Alton Towers Dungeon.

 What to expect?

 If you don't want to know what may lie deep in the dungeons, you should skip this section as it may contain spoilers!

 The full line-up for The Alton Towers Dungeons has yet to be announced but from the inital marketing we already know some information on what we can expect from the attraction:

 How will you plead?
 Guilty!